MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/upgrade-to-dpm-1801.md

 ### Possible database migration scenarios

-1. Upgrading DPM 2012 R2 using a local instance and migrating to a remote instance of SQL Server during setup.
+1. Upgrading DPM 2012 R2 or DPM 2016 using a local instance and migrating to a remote instance of SQL Server during setup.
-2. Upgrading DPM 2012 R2 using a remote instance and migrating to a local instance of SQL Server during setup.
+2. Upgrading DPM 2012 R2 or DPM 2016 using a remote instance and migrating to a local instance of SQL Server during setup.
-3. Upgrading DPM 2012 R2 using a local instance and migrating to a remote SQL Server Cluster instance during setup.
+3. Upgrading DPM 2012 R2 or DPM 2016 using a local instance and migrating to a remote SQL Server Cluster instance during setup.
-4. Upgrading DPM 2012 R2 using a local instance and migrating to a different local instance of SQL Server during setup.
+4. Upgrading DPM 2012 R2 or DPM 2016 using a local instance and migrating to a different local instance of SQL Server during setup.
-5. Upgrading DPM 2012 R2 using a remote instance and migrating to a different remote instance of SQL Server during setup.
+5. Upgrading DPM 2012 R2 or DPM 2016 using a remote instance and migrating to a different remote instance of SQL Server during setup.
-6. Upgrading DPM 2012 R2 using a remote instance and migrating to a remote SQL Server Cluster instance during setup.
+6. Upgrading DPM 2012 R2 or DPM 2016 using a remote instance and migrating to a remote SQL Server Cluster instance during setup.

 ### Preparing for a database migration

-The new SQL Server that you want to use to migrate the DPM database to must have the same SQL Server requirements, setup configuration, firewall rules, and DPM Support files (sqlprep) installed before performing the DPM Upgrade.
+The new SQL Server that you want to use to migrate the DPM database must have the same SQL Server requirements, setup configuration, firewall rules, and DPM Support files (sqlprep) installed before performing the DPM Upgrade.

-Once you have the new instance of SQL Server installed and prepped for being used by DPM, you must make a backup of the current DPM 2012 R2 UR10 KB3143871 (4.2.1473.0) or a later database and restore it on the new SQL Server.
+Once you have the new instance of SQL Server installed and prepared for DPM use, you must make a backup of the current DPM database and restore it on the new SQL Server.

 ### Pre-upgrade steps: Backup and restore DPM 2012 R2 DPM database to a new SQL instance